Categories

 Stamen

-The stamens are the male part of a flower that produce pollen.
+The stamens are the male part of a flower that produces pollen.
 The job of the stamen is to ensure the pollen is gently attached to pollinators’ bodies as they visit the flower to drink nectar.
 Each stamen has two main parts:

 • Anther – the top portion of the stamen, which contains the pollen.